sfarrens/pyralid-template/README.md

 4. Go to the your remote repository and click on the `Compare & pull request` button that should have appeared for your branch.
 5. Provide a title and description for your pull request and click the `Create pull request` button.
 6. Once open, your pull request should automatically launch the GitHub actions CI tests.
 Note that this may take a few seconds to start.
 Click on the link that appears if you want to follow the progress of the tests.
-7. codecov will raise an error as your new function is not covered by unit tests.
+7. codecov will raise an error if your new function is not covered by unit tests.
 You can either add some or ignore this error.
 8. Once your CI tests have passed you can merge your pull request, which should automatically launch the CD process.
 This will generate your package API documentation.Go to *e.g.* https://username.github.io/mypackage/ to view your documentation.

 ## Management